 Perfect presentation for prospective buyers

 A professional boat brokerage will make your boat stand out.
-As noted earlier, a good clean-up is essential, but brokers can go further.
-For instance, with Val Wyatt Marine’s professional boat brokerage, our full service includes a lift out from the water and a complimentary pressure wash, plus free storage for 6 months.
+As mentioned earlier, a good clean-up is essential, but brokers can go further.
+For instance, with Val Wyatt’s professional boat brokerage, our full service includes a lift out from the water and a complimentary pressure wash, plus free storage for six months.

-Our marketing collateral is professional and striking – and our attention to detail is demonstrated by our approach to the boat photography.
+Our marketing collateral is professional and striking, and our attention to detail is demonstrated by our approach to the boat photography.
 When photographing our boats, we prefer to remove any excess equipment, such as ropes and fenders.
-Action shots gain significantly more interest than those boats pictured in their mooring, so we always look to take photos underway.
+Action shots gain significantly more interest than those boats that pictured in their mooring, so we always look to take photos underway.

 Reaching the market